Dinoosauro/pinterest-pin-board-downloader/README.md

 4. Paste the script and wait that the download starts.
 ### Settings
 You can change the image quality and the time the script should wait before downloading the next picture at the start of the script.

+### Warning
+I don't claim any responsibilties at all for the usage of this script and the consequences.